 Get pins to help you hold down your closure while you are sewing it onto your wig cap.

-if you are creating a wig by glueing down the bundles do not use glue on the closure.
+If you are creating a wig by gluing down the bundles do not use glue on the closure.
 While this is okay for the bundles you will need to sew down the closure.
 Doing this will help you keep the closure in place and secure.
 It will also prevent you from damaging the closure which you definitely don't want to do.

 For a finished look pluck and customize your frontal.
 You can also create baby hairs as well.